How to sell on Etsy and make money

-A name and logo for your shop
+Choose a name and logo for your shop

 Don't think too hard about the name for your Etsy shop.
 It won't have much of an impact on your sales and you also get one chance to rename it.
 Think of something simple and snappy and try not to be too obscure or clever.
 Also make sure to Google your name to make sure it's not clashing with anything else.

-Clear and attractive images of your items
+Take clear and attractive images of your items

-This is even more important on Etsy than it is on eBay – your product (hopefully) has never been seen before and a great photo can really make the difference here (even more than your shop name and logo).
+This is even more important on Etsy than it is on eBay and Amazon – your product (hopefully) has never been seen before and a great photo can really make the difference here (even more than your shop name and logo).